The Concept of Buddhist Gods

-To gain favor from Buddhist deities, devotees would preferably make a combined effort which includes a virtuous lifestyle e.g. good karma.
+To gain favor from Buddhist gods, devotees would preferably make a combined effort which includes a virtuous lifestyle e.g. good karma.
 A virtuous lifestyle would include abstaining from harming other sentient life forms, improper sexual acts, speaking untruths, taking what is not given to you and consuming intoxicants.

-Additionally, most Buddhist deities have a mantra which devotees recite in order to gain their favor, the more recitations the better.
+Additionally, most Buddhist gods have a mantra which devotees recite in order to gain their favor, the more recitations the better.
 Many devotees also make offerings on the altar of the deity, such as food.

 Top Buddhist Gods List

 I have compiled a list of the most powerful Buddhist gods which can be found below.
-All of these Buddhist deities listed will include a brief description, their historical origin and also photos.
+All of these Buddhist gods listed will include a brief description, their historical origin and also photos.
 Additionally, I have listed the deity’s mantra which devotees can recite to gain favor from the Buddhist deity.

 For devotees, it is important to have some form of representation of the deity such as a sculpture, picture or painting.
 Having a physical representation of the Buddhist god in your home, meditation room or on your Buddhist altar will increase the effectiveness of your practice.